butelo/copy2cb/README.md

 # copy2cb
-send text to an Android phone (almos) directly to the clipboard
+send text to an Android phone (almost) directly to the clipboard